nasa/openmct/docs/src/design/planning/APIRefactor.md

 Some goals for this build step:

-* Compile (and, preferably, optimize/minify) Open MCT Web sources into a single `.js` file.
+* Compile (and, preferably, optimize/minify) Open MCT sources into a single `.js` file.
   * It is desirable to do the same for HTML sources, but may wish to defer this until a subsequent refactoring